 Alfred Breuer is an International Economic Development Manager at the City of San Antonio.

-Flor Gutierrez is the proposed superintendent for Celebrate Dyslexia Schools.
+Flor Gutierrez is the superintendent for Celebrate Dyslexia Schools.
 She has over 15 years in education as classroom teacher, Bilingual Certified Academic Language Therapist, Educational Diagnostician and a Qualified Instructor in training.